 User roles: Super Admin, Administrator, Editor, Author, Contributor, Subscriber

 In WordPress, there are two kinds of editors – text and visual.
 Visual Editor makes it easier for you to write and format your document on the fly.
-Like in most text editing software, you will be able to directly change fonts, text sizes and formatting, tables, lists, etc. It is a WYSIWYG editor which means What You See is What You Get – the way you format your document while writing is the result of the document once published.
+Like in most text editing software, you will be able to directly change fonts, text sizes, and formatting, tables, lists, etc. It is a WYSIWYG editor which means What You See is What You Get – the way you format your document while writing is the result of the document once published.

-Although great if you’re visual type and don’t like to mess with code, you must have in mind that typing or pasting any kind of code in visual editor will result in showing the code itself, not executing it.
-In that case, just switch to Text editor to make your tags or code work.
-Once ready to type again, you can switch back to Visual Editor and enjoy benefits of buttons and easy formatting.
+Although great if you’re the visual type and don’t like to mess with code, you must have in mind that typing or pasting any kind of code in the visual editor will result in showing the code itself, not executing it.
+In that case, just switch to the Text editor to make your tags or code work.
+Once ready to type again, you can switch back to Visual Editor and enjoy the benefits of buttons and easy formatting.

 Virtual Private Server hosting (VPS) offers clients their own virtual machine to work from.
 Unlike shared hosting, every client gets his own virtual machine and limited resources.
 Because these resources are offered to a specific client, there won’t be as much fluctuation in performance as in Shared hosting.
 VPS servers are a combination of shared and dedicated ones; although it is physically located on one machine, virtualization technology creates a virtual server for each client.
-That’s how VPS mimics a dedicated server, but still all virtually created servers share the same resources on that computer.
+That’s how VPS mimics a dedicated server, but still, all virtually created servers share the same resources on that computer.

 If you’re greedy and have enough money or really need plenty of power for your massive website with numberless visitors per day, check out dedicated servers.

 Widgets are used to easily manipulate sidebars where you can place almost anything you want.
-A widget can be a list of all your pages, recent post or, for example, calendar, photos, a Google Map, etc.
+A widget can be a list of all your pages, recent posts, or, for example, calendar, photos, a Google Map, etc.

 All widgets you have installed can be found under Appearance → Widgets where you can edit them, rearrange and configure each to suit your needs.
-Many plugins will give you power of creating new widgets thus making your site more functional and even more beautiful.
-Widget Area is a predefined place in your WP theme where you can put you widgets.
+Many plugins will give you the power of creating new widgets thus making your site more functional and even more beautiful.
+Widget Area is a predefined place in your WP theme where you can put your widgets.

 WooCommerce is the most popular WordPress plugin which is designed to serve you as your own online store.
 The plugin is completely free but it features countless extensions and dedicated themes which may be free or can come in form of premium plugins.
-This ecommerce system allows you to create a shop, modify items, manage paying and shipping methods, and much more.
+This eCommerce system allows you to create a shop, modify items, manage paying and shipping methods, and much more.
 Because of all the extensions which make the plugin easy to use, WooCommerce is in charge of over 30% of all online stores.